soyaoki/soyaoki.github.io/about/index.md

 ---
 layout: page
 title: About
-subtitle:
+subtitle: About sub title
 ---

+# About Me

+I'm just an engineer who loves technology.

 # About This Site

-This is the about page content.
+This is just a memorandum.